Personal transporter: Europe

+which provides relevant terminology and specifies safety requirements and test methods for personal e-transporters (PeTs).
+These European and International standards are applicable to electrically powered personal e-Transporters (PeTs) which are used in private and public areas, where the speed control and/or the steering control is electric/electronic.

 Åland islands

 A law revision by the Government of Åland concerning "small electrically powered vehicles" means the Segway PT and all other mainly one person electrical vehicles have been classified as bicycles since 14 March 2012.

 Austria

 The type Segway i2 is (width 63 cm) narrower than the 80 cm width limit and has a low-enough maximum speed to come under laws relating to electric bicycles and therefore has to use cycle lanes and paths, otherwise street lanes.
 The type Segway x2 reaches with its bigger wheels 84 cm width and is, therefore, an electric vehicle, that needs a license and insurance.
 Neither type may use sidewalks (lengthwise) or pedestrian zones (unless exemption stated).

 Belgium

 In Belgium the law was recently adjusted allowing electrical motorized devices to the public road.
 Art 2.15.2.

 Devices with a max speed of 18 kph can ride on the cycle path.
 One can also use these devices on sidewalks at a walking pace.
 Devices with a higher maximum speed are subject under the existing rules for motorised vehicles.
 An insurance and protective wear will be required in any cases.